PITCH FOR PRO BONO Kickoff

 A Tale of Two Universities

 All semester long, the students of The Hong Kong University of Science and Technology (HKUST) and The Chinese University of Hong Kong (CUHK) learned about how social innovation and social entrepreneurship can address society’s problems.
-Outside the classroom, these brilliant individuals have formed teams to work tirelessly as consultants alongside the social businesses […]
+Outside the classroom, these brilliant individuals have formed teams to work tirelessly as consultants alongside the social businesses they chose […]

 We have a new University Partner!